NateEag/next-vcs/readme.md

 I would like, therefore, to think about what such a VCS might look like.

 If you know of one that sounds like a good fit, *please* let me know.
 I love discovering amazing new tools.
-PlasticSCM sounds very interesting, but I know no one who has actually used it, and it is closed source.
+PlasticSCM sounds interesting, but I know no one who has actually used it, and it is closed source.

 ## Things Git Does Well